Schoolhouse.world: peer tutoring, for free.

 Make the Most of Your Summer

 Don’t spend the rest of your summer stressing about high school.
-Be sure to spend time on your favorite activities and de-stress from the previous school year.
-After relaxing during the summer, your mind will be energized and prepared for the adventure ahead!
+Be sure to enjoy your favorite activities to de-stress from the previous school year!
+After relaxing over the summer, your mind will be energized and prepared for the adventure ahead!

-Once school begins, meet with your high school’s guidance counselor to ensure your classes are solidified.
-It’s common for schedules to have gaps or require some adjustments.
-Meeting with your guidance counselor allows you to address inconsistencies and possibly change classes while spots remain available.
-If you struggle in a class, reaching out to your teacher for after-school help is a great way to clear up any confusion or prepare for exams; after all, they understand the course material best.
+Once school begins, meet with your high school’s guidance counselor to make sure your classes meet graduation requirements.
+It’s common for schedules to have gaps or require some adjustments, so meeting with your guidance counselor allows you to address inconsistencies and possibly change classes while spots remain available.
+If you start to struggle in a class, reach out to your teacher; they are a great way to clear up any confusion or prepare for exams.
+After all, your teachers understand the course material best.

 Join Clubs

-Beyond academics, participating in school clubs is a great idea.
-Joining new clubs may help you discover a new interest, refine a present skill, or find a new hobby.
-Not only can you find enjoyment in school clubs, but interacting with your peers can strengthen your interpersonal, cooperation, and leadership skills — abilities necessary in life.
+Beyond academics, participating in school clubs may help you discover a new interest, refine a skill, or find a new hobby.
+Furthermore, interacting with your peers through clubs can strengthen your interpersonal, cooperation, and leadership skills, which are all necessary in life.

 There is no one-size-fits-all approach to high school, so follow your intuition and enjoy these next four years!